Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 18 Januari 2025 18.17.51 UTC
+- WIB: Sabtu, 18 Januari 2025 19.41.44 UTC
-- WITA: Sabtu, 18 Januari 2025 19.17.51 UTC
+- WITA: Sabtu, 18 Januari 2025 20.41.44 UTC
-- WIT: Sabtu, 18 Januari 2025 20.17.51 UTC
+- WIT: Sabtu, 18 Januari 2025 21.41.44 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

 Kategori: motivational